-Please complete this form relating to your transactions for Freshworks Inc. (NASDAQ: FRSH) common stock pursuant and/or traceable to the Registration Statement and related Prospectus (collectively, the “Offering Documents”) issued in connection with Freshworks’ September 2021 initial public offering (the “IPO”).
+Please complete this form relating to your transactions for Freshworks Inc. (NASDAQ: FRSH) common stock between September 22, 2021 and November 1, 2022, inclusive (the “Class Period”).

 You may also contact Jonathan Naji, Esq.
 (484) 270-1453; or you may submit your information via email at firstname.lastname@example.org; or you may click here to print a PDF of this form.

 Freshworks investors may receive additional information about the case by clicking the link "Submit Your Information" above.
 If you are a member of the class described below, you may no later than January 3, 2023 move the Court to serve as lead plaintiff of the class, if you so choose.